jacobhmurphy/ninja-tasker/README.md

 - GET route should render the html page created from mock up - DONE
 - set up express with a view engine to render html files - DONE
 - add styles to the html page - DONE
-- use a data structure LIST(array) to store to do items
+- use a data structure LIST(array) to store to do items - DONE
-- add dummy data to LIST
+- add dummy data to LIST - DONE
-- pass the LIST to the html page created from mock up
+- pass the LIST to the html page created from mock up - DONE

 \*\* Front-end

-- display each item in the LIST passed to the html page
+- display each item in the LIST passed to the html page - DONE

 * Adding to do items